MANDO-Project/ge-sc/README.md

 ## Dataset
-- We prepared the precessed dataset as submodule of this repositories.
-Please check it down for more details.
+- We prepared [the precessed dataset](https://github.com/minhnn-tiny/ge-sc-dataset) as submodule of this repositories.
+Please check it out for more details.

 ### Node Classification
 - We used node classification tasks to detect vulnerabilites in line level and function level for Control flow graph (CFG) and Call graph (CG) in corressponding.